 This is your North Star, people!
 All office politics aside, if you’re not that into inviting your boss to your wedding, just don’t.
 They should understand that weddings are highly personal events, and when they see they weren’t invited, they shouldn’t read too far into it.
 No one should read too far into not getting a wedding invite—unless they’re in your immediate family or friend group.
 Beyond those circles, you don’t owe anyone an explanation, excuse or white lie for keeping them off the list—just stay cool, calm and collected.
 On your wedding day, when you look out at your guests and realize the room is full of only people you and your new spouse love, you’ll be so glad you stuck to your guns.

-DON’T just invite of your entire team or office because it feels like you should.
+Don't just invite your entire team or office because it feels like you should.

 It may feel like your wedding guest list should simply be: family, friends, work.
 And that’s it.
 But (and please see above for more on this), it’s way more customizable than that.
 We all have our work wives and husbands, people we can’t imagine life without, and they should totally be invited, because, really, they’re friends more than anything!
 But not all coworkers are friends, and definitely not all bosses are friends.
 Think strategically and critically about your guest list from work, and don’t feel the least bit bad if you invite only your work friends and not your boss.
 Your boss is only in charge of you in one place, and one place only: The office.

-DO chat it over with your boss if you think that would make you more comfortable.
+Do chat it over with your boss if it would make you more comfortable.

 If you are thinking of inviting your boss to your wedding, but are worried it might seem over-the-line or unprofessional, feel free to schedule a quick meeting with him or her and simply ask outright if they’d be comfortable with an invitation!
 It’s a polite and professional move, and will help save you a lot of stressful wavering back and forth about whether or not you should do it.
 Just explain that you’d love to have your boss at your wedding, but the decision to RSVP yes is up to them and they shouldn’t feel pressured if they feel that attending will create an awkward vibe for the rest of your team.
 They’ll probably say yes!